 In my quest for knowledge about the food my family eats and my sincere desire to share that information in hopes that it might help others, I have come across many things that are on our table that we believe to be healthy.
-Several years ago, I consulted with a doctor on the best method of weight loss and was advised to avoid carbohydrates and focus on proteins such as meat and nuts.
+Several years ago, I consulted with a doctor about the best method of weight loss and was advised to avoid carbohydrates and focus on proteins such as meat and nuts.
 One type of nut that I began incorporating into my diet was and still is a favorite of mine: almonds.
 Almonds are an excellent source of protein as well as other essential nutrients such as Magnesium, Fiber, Potassium, and others.
 There is evidence to support that almonds may contribute to cardiovascular health as well as have other benefits.
 So, almonds are a good thing, right?

 Normally, if someone begins a sentence with “While I was on Facebook…”, I immediately dismiss the rest of what is said.
 On occasion, though, I do find valuable tidbits of information on my Facebook feed, and today was one of those days.
 A story popped up about the dangers of almonds.
 My curiosity got the best of me, and I just had to look.
 Since one of my mantras to my students is to question everything, I thought that I would take my own advice and investigate further rather than blindly buying into the story’s claims.
 I didn’t like what I found.

 From what I could gather from several sources, almonds (and many other nuts) became a health hazard at some point in the past.
 One incident where salmonella (food poisoning) was linked to almonds resulted in a massive recall.
 Food poison may be very dangerous especially for young children or older adults.
 To ensure that almonds were safer for human consumption, two possible solutions were offered:

 - Heating the almonds to a temperature that kills salmonella.

 - Fumigation of almonds in a sealed container.